-Manipulating the dendritic cells outside of the patient’s own body allows the cells to overcome the evasive mechanisms of the tumour and the immune system is educated to recognise and fight the tumour.
+Processing the dendritic cells outside of the patient’s own body may allow the cells to overcome the evasive mechanisms of the tumor by educating the body’s own immune system to fight the tumor.

 The tumor antigen being targeted is a modified mucin 1.
 Mucin 1 is expressed by normal tissue in the body but has different (modified) characteristics on tumor cells so the immune response will be specific to the tumor tissue.

 Interestingly, this is a molecule expressed by a variety of tumors including breast, ovarian, prostate, renal, pancreatic, lung, and colon cancers.
 CVac is currently being investigated to treat ovarian cancer patients, but there is an opportunity to evaluate CVac on other indications.

 Immunotherapy provides a unique therapy modality.
 By targeting a protein that exists only on tumor cells, it leaves normal tissues intact and has an excellent safety profile; side effects are minimal.
 This stands in stark contrast to chemotherapies with broader killing spectrums.
 With CVac, the body’s own immune system is stimulated as the dendritic cells will activate T cells to find the mucin 1 on tumors and destroy the tumor cells.